walterhiggins/WMPJS/book-outline.md

 #### Creating Variables
 ![](images/chapter-03/hearts.png)

 You can't type just anything after the `js` command and expect an answer.
-You have to use expressions that Javascript understands.
+You have to use expressions that JavaScript understands.
 For example if I type:

     js hearts

-The server responds with an error message `javax.script.ScriptException: ReferenceError: "hearts" is not defined`, which is Javascript's way of saying "I don't understand what you mean by 'hearts' ".
+The server responds with an error message `javax.script.ScriptException: ReferenceError: "hearts" is not defined`, which is JavaScript's way of saying "I don't understand what you mean by 'hearts' ".

-Right now Javascript does not know what you mean by `hearts`.
+Right now JavaScript does not know what you mean by `hearts`.
 If you want to tell the computer what `hearts` is, you do so like this:

     js hearts = 8;

 ... which basically says that hearts is equal to 8.
 There's a couple of things worth noting about the above expression.
 Firstly `hearts` is now a variable.
-A variable is just something Javascript uses to store things in.
+A variable is just something JavaScript uses to store things in.
 Variables are used in all programming languages to store information.
 When we want the computer to remember something and to keep track of it we use a variable.
 You can think of a variable as a named storage location.
 It's like a storage chest in minecraft.
 You can put stuff in a variable, come back to it later and it will still be there.

 ![Variables are like Chests.
 You can store stuff in them.](images/chapter-03/chest.png "Variables are like Chests.
 You can store stuff in them.")

-Now when you type `js hearts`, Javascript understands what `hearts` is, remembers its value and prints it out.
+Now when you type `js hearts`, JavaScript understands what `hearts` is, remembers its value and prints it out.
 Try it:

     js hearts